aldebap/k-conf/README.md

 - [ ] Endpoint to add a HTTP Log plugin for a consumer
 - [ ] Add parameter to Add Plugin command to specify plugin config
 - [ ] check if IPRestriction plugin should be associated with routes instead of consumers
+- [ ] use an interface for plugin configuration